Applied Economic Analysis & Policy

 We live in rapidly changing societies facing multifaceted problems.
 These range from the traditional economic issues of conflicts over trade and investment flows to seemingly none-economic ones such as cybersecurity, armed conflict & political instability, environmental degradation (especially the danger of global warming) and pandemics.
 We aim to providing policy-relevant analyses to address such current issues.

-The cluster’s research is organised around the following five core themes:
+The theme’s research is organised around the following five core themes:

 This theme primarily focusses on economic analyses of armed conflict, instability and natural resource abundance, and their consequences for economic development.
 A key focus is understanding the mechanisms that fuel internal violent conflict, now accepted as a leading causes of development failure, and the natural resource curse (how the blessing of nature in terms of a rich mineral or fuel endowment can, perversely, retard growth).
 Our thriving research in this area is both conceptual/theoretical and empirical/econometric.